Article first published September 2015, updated September 2019

 Be sure to use an address at a domain or authenticated sub-domain that you own and that your recipients expect to hear from.
 Not only will this help prevent ISP filters from blocking your emails, but this will also be instantly recognizable to your recipients and help build the sending reputation for your domain.

-An “R.E” or “FWD” prefix when there has been no such previous contact or email exchange is misleading.
+An “RE” or “FWD” prefix when there’s been no such previous contact or email exchange is misleading.
 Similarly, does your email require “urgent action” and is your offer “exclusive” and “one time only” designations?
 If not, leave them out.

-Spam filtering is now based much more on sending reputation than content though image to text ratio does still carry some weight with spam filters and is something you will want to spend time getting right.
+Spam filtering is now based much more on sending reputation than content, though image to text ratio does still carry some weight with spam filters and is something you’ll want to spend time getting right.

-Remember, many email clients or devices are not configured to display images by default.
-If your email is composed almost entirely of images that are not displayed by a recipient’s email client, this renders the content of your email unreadable and certainly not something your client can interact with easily.
+Remember, many email clients or devices aren’t configured to display images by default.
+If your email is composed almost entirely of images that aren’t displayed by a recipient’s email client, this renders the content of your email unreadable and certainly not something your client can interact with easily.

 Instead, design your emails with this in mind and ensure you balance your images and copy so that your email makes sense and is engaging in the event of the images not being displayed.
-Always use alt text for your images so even if they don’t render, your subscribers will have context for what the images are.
+Always use alt text for your images, so, even if they don’t render, your subscribers will have some context for what the images are.

-Avoid using URL shorteners and also, avoid inserting the full URL link as text in the body of your email.
-Instead, create a hyperlink with the appropriate text, ensure all your links go to legitimate domains and are valid and functional.
-By replacing URL shorteners with clear and attractive calls to action, you will also drive traffic and see more click-throughs on your sends.
+Avoid using URL shorteners and, also, avoid inserting the full URL link as text in the body of your email.
+Instead, create a hyperlink with the appropriate text and ensure all your links go to legitimate domains and are valid and functional.
+By replacing URL shorteners with clear and attractive CTAs, you’ll also drive traffic and see more click-throughs on your sends.
 This is another piece of the sending reputation pie that can further boost your email deliverability.

 While an unsubscribe link must be included in every email sent through Campaign Monitor, we also recommend that it be simple and easy for your recipients to find.

-Hiding your unsubscribe link in a wall of text with an 8pt font will only serve to frustrate your recipients should they be attempting to unsubscribe.
-In our experience, the more difficult you make it to unsubscribe, the more likely your recipients are to simply mark your email as spam.
+Hiding your unsubscribe link in a wall of text with an 8pt font will only serve to frustrate your recipients, should they be attempting to unsubscribe.
+In our experience, the more difficult you make it to unsubscribe, the more likely your recipients are to mark your email as spam.

-Make your unsubscribe clear and easily visible and better yet, add a permission reminder message alongside it to remind people where they signed up or gave you permission and point them towards unsubscribing if they are no longer interested in receiving your emails.
-Your recipients will appreciate this honesty and clarity and an unengaged recipient choosing to unsubscribe is always preferable to receiving a spam complaint.
+Make your unsubscribe option clear and easily visible and, better yet, add a permission reminder message alongside it to remind people where they signed up or gave you permission and point them towards unsubscribing if they’re no longer interested in receiving your emails.
+Your recipients will appreciate this honesty and clarity, and an unengaged recipient choosing to unsubscribe is always preferable to receiving a spam complaint.

-Considering taking action with a list that you’ve nurtured and grown over a long period of time may be difficult, but what’s worse is this – you could be damaging your sending reputation by continuing to send to people who have never opened your emails and you are paying for the privilege.
+Considering taking action with a list that you’ve nurtured and grown over a long period of time may be difficult, but what’s worse is this: You could be damaging your sending reputation by continuing to send to people who’ve never opened your emails, and you’re paying for the privilege.

 Instead, send a re-engagement campaign to recipients who haven’t opened in over 12 months and check in on the engagement of your subscribers every 3 to 6 months.
 Then, continue to personalize re-engagement campaigns to those dropping off in interest.